 I spent a lot of time post-nannying job wondering why I wasted so much time on a job that didn’t even give me a good reference.
 But I quickly found out that leaving nanny positions off my résumé and leaving the mothers I worked for off of my reference list was leaving a huge gap in my employment history, and doing me a disservice.
 Working consistently as a caregiver for someone’s children — arguably the most important thing in their lives — shows a lot about what type of person you are.
 Having a three-year-long nanny gig shows reliability, trustworthiness, and an insane work ethic — I mean, you professionally mothered someone’s children when they couldn’t be around.
 If that person isn’t going to give you an amazing recommendation, I don’t know who else will.

 2. A family member or friend, if you’ve worked for them.

+Can a family member be a professional reference?
+Well, sometimes.
 The loophole to the “don’t list friends and family as references” is this: if you do freelance design work for your friend’s startup business, or worked long days answering phones at your dad’s law firm, they actually might be an excellent person to vouch for your capabilities to be an effective employee.
 My brother spent every day for a few consecutive summers working his ass off doing manual labor for my dad’s building company.
 He’d be silly to leave that out of the picture, and avoid using my dad — the founder and owner of his own business — as a reference.
 He’s seen his work ethic firsthand, and the truth is, flesh and blood aside, no parent would hire their kid to work at their company if they didn’t think they were capable.
 (Example: my dad never once asked me if I would work for his company — obviously.)

 3. Your coworker, even if they’re your pal.